Best Lab-Tested Cookware for Induction Cooktops

 Cast-Iron Frying Pans

-Cast iron is ferromagnetic and compatible with induction, whether it’s coated enamel, like a Dutch oven, or uncoated.
-Here’s one of each, but if you have a vintage model handed down by your family, that’s okay, too.
+Cast iron is ferromagnetic and compatible with induction, whether it’s enamel-coated, like a Dutch oven, or uncoated.
+Here’s one of each.
+But if you have a vintage model handed down by your family, that should be okay, too.

 Carbon Steel Frying Pans